 Delivering real taxpayer savings

 As of 2013, British motorists get the new UK driving licence supplied by Gemalto.

-The United Kingdom’s Driver and Vehicle Licensing Agency (DVLA) is a recognized center of excellence for the issuance of secure national documents like the
+The United Kingdom’s Driver and Vehicle Licensing Agency (DVLA) is a recognised centre of excellence for the issuance of secure national documents like the

 Driving Licence and Biometric Residence Permit.

 The agency had previously replaced paper driver’s licenses with photocard licenses featuring enhanced security in 1998 and move from Teslin to polycarbonate in 2006.

 DVLA is now seizing on the EU initiative as an opportunity to make